pikulo-kama/SaveGemSynchronizer/README.md

 ### Prerequisites
 - **Python 3.9+** (with `pip`)
 - Google Cloud credentials (service account or OAuth client)
-- In order to work exe or just be able to use application you need file called `credentials.json` in root of project
+- In order to build EXE or just be able to use application you need file called `credentials.json` to be in root of the project
 - You also need `game-config.file-id.txt` to be present in root directory with ID of Google Drive game config.
 (See [placeholder file](./game-config-file-id.txt.placeholder))

 ### Install dependencies